aokealy/pokemon/README.md

 The JSHint validator results can be seen below:

-No errors were returned when passing through JSHint (script.js) but the test reported one error for JS extension for the const
+No errors were returned when passing through JSHint (script.js) but the test reported one error for JS extension for the const.

 <details><summary><b>JSHint Validation Result</b></summary>